YooKing/jaaayden.github.io/docs/intro.md

 # Hi

-Hi, it's Jayden here.
+Hello, this is Jayden.

-This section is under decoration, all kinds of contents will be add here gradually.
+This section is currently being decorated and new content will be added gradually.

-> Good news: It's unnecessary to join in the waitlist.Everything you just need to do is wait.😜
+> Great news!
+There's no need to join the waitlist.
+All you have to do is wait patiently. 😜